Update: ‘BYD Blade battery impresses in winter test’ section added.

 BYD Tang EV Norway sales

 An official document from China’s MIIT that we accessed suggests that the BYD Tang EV will gain two new configurations in the Chinese market that give a range of up to 700 km as per the country’s NEDC rating method.
-These configurations have a larger 108.8 kWh battery pack.
+These configurations have a larger 108.8 kWh battery pack, and should be launched in a few months in China.

 |2022 BYD Tang EV specification||New Configuration 1||New Configuration 2|